bg-chun/toefl_preperation/voca.md

 ### deteriorate
   - my understanding
     - verb: something goes worse than before.
+    - active & passive both are possible, it depends on a context.
+    -
   - dic
     - verb: If something deteriorates, it becomes worse in some way.
   - examples
     - The paint must not deteriorate, crack, or discolor.
     - Her health deteriorated rapidly, and she died shortly afterwards.
+    - My memory is deteriorating fast.
+    - My body is deteriorated by covid-19.(passive)
+    - My body gets deteriorated by covid-19.
+    - My body is getting deteriorated by covid-19.

 ### intrude
   - my understanding